Physicists' approach to studying socio-economic inequalities: Can humans be modelled as atoms?: Discussions

 Emergence of consensus is another important issue in sociophysics problems, where the people interact to select an option among different options of a subject like vote, language, culture, opinion, etc. \cite{Castellano2009,Galam2012,Stauffer2013,Sen2013}.
 When each person chooses an option, often a state of consensus is reached.
 In opinion formation, consensus is analogous to an `ordered phase' in statistical physics, where most of the people have a particular opinion.
 Several models have been proposed to mimic the dynamics of opinion spreading, and the opinions are usually modelled as discrete or continuous variables and are subject to either spontaneous changes or changes due to binary interactions, global feedback and external factors (see \cite{Castellano2009} for a general review).
 Lallouache et al. \cite{LallouacheI2010,LallouacheII2010} proposed a minimal multi-agent model for the collective dynamics of opinion formation in the society, by modifying kinetic exchange dynamics studied in the context of wealth distribution in a society.
 The model presented an intriguing spontaneous symmetry-breaking transition to polarized opinion state starting from non-polarized opinion state \cite{LallouacheII2010}, and many other features of interest to the statistical physicists studying phase transitions.

 The most interesting aspect of KWEMs is related to their heterogeneous generalizations.
 In fact, KWEMs owe their popularity to the fact that they can predict realistic wealth distributions using a minimal set of exchange rules \cite{Patriarca2013,Chakraborti2002} but this cannot be achieved in the framework of homogeneous versions of the models, that (as mentioned earlier) usually lead to the exponential or Gamma-like equilibrium wealth distributions.
 Instead, the simple addition of a suitable level of heterogeneity, either in the saving propensities of the agents of the KWEM of Ref. \cite{Chakraborti2000}, or in the negotiation parameters of the model in Ref. \cite{Heinsalu2014} directly leads to the Pareto power-law.
-In other words, KWEMs suggest that heterogeneity is a key factor in producing the power-law observed in the wealth distributions \cite{Patriarca2005,Patriarca2010,Patriarca2015}, a fact related to the general interest toward the effects of diversity in `Complex Systems' \cite{Patriarca2015}.
+In other words, KWEMs suggest that heterogeneity is a key factor in producing the power-law observed in the wealth distributions \cite{Patriarca2005,Patriarca2010,Patriarca2015,Patriarca2017b}, a fact related to the general interest toward the effects of diversity in `Complex Systems' \cite{Patriarca2015}.
 Also, the dynamics of kinetic exchange models are often criticized for being based on an approach that is far from an actual economic or sociological foundation.
 However, it has been recently shown, for example, that such a economical dynamics of wealth exchange can also be derived from microeconomic theory \cite{Chakrabarti2010-4,Chakrabarti2009}.
-Although standard economics theory assumes that the activities of individual agents are driven by the utility maximization principle, the alternative picture that was presented is that the agents can also be viewed as particles exchanging `wealth', instead of energy, and trading in wealth (energy) conserving two-body scattering, as in entropy maximization based on the kinetic theory of gases.
-This qualitative analogy between the two maximization principles is not new -- both economists and physicists had noted it in many contexts -- but this equivalence has gained firmer ground only recently.
+Although standard economics theory assumes that the activities of individual agents are driven solely by the utility maximization principle, the alternative picture that was presented, is that the agents can also be viewed as particles exchanging `wealth', instead of energy, and trading in wealth (energy) conserving two-body scattering, as in entropy maximization based on the kinetic theory of gases.
+This qualitative analogy between the two maximization principles has thus been firmly established only recently.